viktoriamahrberg/fashion-news-board/README.md

 ## Design

-I wanted to use a clear layout and color scheme for a serious news look and used Bootstrap as a toolkit with maincolors of black and white.
+I wanted to use a clear layout and color scheme for a serious but fashionable news look and used Bootstrap as a toolkit with maincolors of black and white.
 For the black text not to be so hard on the white background I used a greyish tone to black (fontcolor: #191919) To bring some life to the site a peachy-pink was used as accent color.
 Color palette was created in: [https://color.adobe.com](https://color.adobe.com/create/color-wheel)